 Make sure you have a plan for when you organize team buildings and social events.

-You should make it casual, but still productive.
+You should make it casual, but still productive (here are some virtual team-building ideas).

 You can also arrange for some of these activities to be done in person, such as taking a group out for lunch or doing an informal meeting together.